asyncapi/generator/docs/authoring.md

 ## React
-[React](https://reactjs.org) is the render engine which we strongly suggest you should use for any new templates.
-The only reason it is not the default render engine is to stay backward compatibility.
+[React](https://reactjs.org) is the render engine that we strongly suggest you should use for any new templates.
+The only reason it is not the default render engine is to stay backward compatible.
 * It enables the possiblity of [debugging](#debugging-react-template) your template (this is not possible with Nunjucks).
 * It provides better error stack traces once something is not working.
 * Provides better support for separating code into more manageable chunks/components.